 When purchasing cookware, we take into consideration the following criteria:

 - Safety—We all spend enough time worrying about the toxins in our food.
 Let’s not add any more chemicals INTO our food by cooking them in toxic pots and pans.

 - Durability—Cookware should look good AND function well for many years.

 - Functionality—Pots and pans should heat evenly and quickly.
-You also shouldn’t have to use oven mitts to grab a handle because it’s too hot.

 - Cost—It’s worth spending as much as necessary for quality, but not more than necessary.